 Provide a pen picture of ‘the charming lady’ in ‘A Question of Trust.’

 57. Narrate in your own words the incidents that occur in the village inn after Griffin’s arrival.
-[Hint: The Midnight Visitor] 4
+[Hint: The Midnight Visitor]

 Or

-They’re about the only folks in the town that missed seeing you yesterday.” who is the speaker?
+“They’re about the only folks in the town that missed seeing you yesterday.”
+Who is the speaker?
 Who is ‘you’ in the given sentence?
+What impression do you have about the speaker from the incidents that involved the person mentioned as ‘you’?
+[Hint: The Hack Driver]

 Section-D

-58. Write an essay on any one of the following topics: 5
+58. Write an essay on any one of the following topics:

-(a) The Improtance of Sports
+(a) The Importance of Sports

-(c) A visit to a place of historical interest.
+(c) A Visit to a Place of Historical Interest

 Or